DandyJoshua14/DandyJoshua14/README.md

 🚀 **Full-Stack Web Developer | Founder | Content Creator**

-I'm a passionate developer from **Calabar, Nigeria**, who loves building **scalable digital experiences**, teaching tech, and creating content that inspires.
+I'm a passionate developer, who loves building **scalable digital experiences**, teaching tech, and creating content that inspires.
 I’m the founder of **[SophNex Solutions](#)** — a digital innovation company that bridges creativity and technology — and **SophNex Academy**, where we help people start their tech journeys.

 ---